zhiqin1998/bdc/readme.md

 `zhiqin1998 at hotmail.com`.

 ## Acknowledgement
-This work is developed based on codebase of [YOLOv7](https://github.com/WongKinYiu/yolov7) and [EVA](https://github.com/baaivision/EVA).
+This work is developed based on the codebase of [YOLOv7](https://github.com/WongKinYiu/yolov7) and [EVA](https://github.com/baaivision/EVA).
+We thank the authors for releasing their source code and models.